Masahiko Kimura: Kimura vs. Waldemar Santana

 Kimura went to Brazil again in 1959 to conduct his last professional wrestling tour, and he was challenged by Waldemar Santana to a "real" (not choreographed) submission match.
 Santana, a champion in jiu-jitsu and capoeira managed by Carlson Gracie, was 27 years old, 6 feet tall, and weighed 205 lb, 40 lbs more than Masahiko, and had knocked out Hélio Gracie in a fight lasting more than three hours.
-Carlson and Santana declared not to be afraid of Kimura, which Kimura answered by letting the press witness his trainings at Academia Cinelândia, where he allowed partners to try to choke him and smiled while they failed.
+Carlson and Santana declared they were not afraid of Kimura, which Kimura answered by letting the press witness his trainings at Academia Cinelândia, where he allowed partners to try to choke him and smiled while they failed.
 The Gracie side proposed a grappling match followed by a rematch under vale tudo rules ten days later, with Kimura accepting both.
-It was also suggested a match against Carlson, but the latter declined due to a hand injury.
+A match against Carlson was also suggested, but the latter declined due to a hand injury.

 The first match was placed on July 1 at Maracanãzinho stadium, and it was fought in judogis and four ten-minute rounds.
 Expectation was low, as Santana was expected not to be a match for Kimura.
 Indeed, Santana fought through the match with what newspapers described as a defensive strategy, at one point trying to throw himself and Kimura out of the ring, although he scored one solid takedown at one point.
 Nonetheless, the judoka threw Santana with seoi nage, hane goshi and osoto gari, and finally applied his famous gyaku-ude-garami.
 Newspaper Correio da Manha described the match as a "cat and mouse affair", while Diario de Noite stated "Kimura won at will".

 The second, on the other hand, attracted much more interest, as Santana was a veteran of vale tudo competition while Kimura was not.
 Hosted on July 12 at Antônio Balbino arena, it would pit Santana against a Kimura on low physical conditions due to illness, as registered in Diario de Noite and Kimura's own autobiography.
 According to the latter, promoters supposedly threatened the judoka with police presence in order to compel him to fight against his doctor's orders.
 The two fighters started trading punches and kicks, but the capoeirista soon showed his superiority on this field, damaging Masahiko with high kicks and open-handed strikes.
 The judoka headbutted him in the abdomen and took him down, where he punished Santana with elbow strikes and more headbutts.
 Waldemar escaped, however, and answered with another headbutt from the clinch against the ropes.
 Kimura tried to execute ippon seoi nage, but he slipped and fell to the ground, where Santana started striking him with punches and headbutts through his guard.
 Eventually, the judoka caught the Brazilian in the momentum of a headbutt and broke his nose with a punch from the bottom.
 The competitors, both tired and bleeding, disengaged and returned to standing, where they continued exchanging strikes until the clock marked the end of the match.